Webhook Reference

 Can theStacc post to multiple webhook URLs?

 Yes — set up multiple Custom Webhook integrations on the same project.
-Each gets its own URL, secret, and headers. theStacc fires every published blog at every active integration.
+Each gets its own URL, secret, and headers, and theStacc fires every published blog at every active integration.

 What happens if I delete a blog in theStacc?

 We send event: "blog.deleted" with the blog_id and title.
-Your handler should remove or hide the post in your CMS.
-If the receiver fails, the blog stays deleted in theStacc but lingers on your site — periodic reconciliation via the Public Blog API is a defensive option.
+Your handler should remove or hide the post.
+If your receiver fails, the blog stays deleted in theStacc but lingers on your site — periodic reconciliation via the Public Blog API is a defensive option.

 Next steps#